kaycebasques/biodigitaljazz/blog/favicon.rst

 That's TV static.
 So what the heck is it?

-First, channels.
+It's easier if we start with channels.
 To the TV, "putting on channel 2" meant tuning the video receiver to a specific frequency and the audio receiver to another specific frequency and then outputting the data received at those specific frequencies.

 .. _cosmic microwave background: https://en.wikipedia.org/wiki/Cosmic_microwave_background

 Now, static.
-The gist of the phenomenon is that old TVs always output whatever their audio and video receivers pick up, and static is what happens when no real data is being broadcast over the channel.
-The TV is outputting the random electromagnetic radiation that happens to be occurring on the frequencies that it's tuned to receive.
+The gist of the phenomenon is that old TVs were always outputting whatever their audio and video receivers were picking up, and sometimes there wasn't actually any meaningful data being broadcast over a particular channel.
-The TV itself generates some of this random electromagnetic radiation.
-Other electronic devices generate it, too.
-And, most cool of all, around 1% of it comes from the `cosmic microwave background`_ generated from the Big Bang!
+The TV would therefore be outputting random electromagnetic radiation.
+The TV itself generated some of this random electromagnetic radiation.
+Other electronic devices generated it, too.
+And, coolest of all, around 1% of it came from the `cosmic microwave background`_ generated from the Big Bang!

 Sources: